annotell/public-docs/docs-src/docs/kognic-io/overview.md

 ## IMU Data

-Inertial Measurement Unit (IMU) data may be provided for scenes containing LIDAR point clouds.
+Inertial Measurement Unit (IMU) data may be provided for scenes containing LIDAR pointclouds.
 This can be used to perform motion compensation in multi-lidar setups, and by default if any IMU data is provided this will be done.
 Motion compensation may be disabled via a [scene feature flag](feature_flags), for cases where motion compensation has already been performed prior to upload.